Impact123/SmacBans-Block/README.md

 ## Integrating
 In version 0.1.9 some IPC-features were added which you can use in your own plugins.
 If you write a plugin which integrates with SmacBans: Block we'd be happy to hear about it.
+More features can be added on request if needed.

 ### Forwards